sttng/LDD/README.md

-# LDD related scripts
+# Lego Digital Designer related scripts
 ## LifToObj
-LifToObj.py uses LIFExtractor.py from JrMasterModelBuilder to extract the Lego Digital Designer LIF library first and then converts the LDD .g geometry files to Alias|Wavefrom .obj files.
+LifToObj.py uses LIFExtractor.py from JrMasterModelBuilder to extract the Lego Digital Designer LIF library first and then converts the LDD .g geometry files to Alias|Waveform .obj files.

 ## ObjToRib
 ObjToRib.py will read in a Alias|Waveform .obj file, construct geometry from it and write out a Renderman .rib file of it.